On the stability analysis of astrophysical cooling functions: Application to Coronal Loops

 At the apex where $\nabla T = 0$ and the temperature is a maximum, it must be that $\nabla^2 T < 0$, in turn requiring $\mathcal{L} < 0$ (i.e. net heating).

-The tracks of TNE solutions will traverse regions around the stable solution in Fig.~\ref{fig:fp_TC}.
 It becomes inconvenient to assess linear stability using phase diagrams for two reasons.
 First, similarly to the equilibrium curve ``bands'' in Fig.~\ref{fig:fp_TC}, TI zone boundaries also become bands unless analyzed point-by-point.
 Second, the thermal conduction term depends on the perturbation wavelength, and as Fig.~\ref{fig:TC} shows, this creates a range of TI zone boundaries even for a point-by-point analysis.
 However, it is quite straight forward to perform a linear stability analysis on $\Lambda(T)$ vs. $s$ plots, as shown below.